enetheru/midi2input/README.md

 **Why?:**<br>
 Because I had a midi controller, and I thought it was a shame that I could not control my pc using it.
-I did a little research online and it didnt seem that there was an existing solution that fit my needs, indeed I didnt find a solution at all that was FLOSS.
+I did a little research online and it didn't seem that there was an existing solution that fit my needs, indeed I didn't find a solution at all that was FLOSS.

 | Intro Vid |